-Neighbor: Alleged torture victims 'froze' when I talked to them
+Neighbor says Turpin children seemed 'terrified' when she tried to talk to them

 One encounter with them stood out to her in particular.

-She and her son had finished putting up their Christmas decorations, noticed the three children across the street putting up a Nativity scene in front of their house.
+She and her son had finished putting up their Christmas decorations, when they noticed the three children across the street putting up a Nativity scene in front of their house.
 The Milligans walked over to compliment the children on the decorations.

 "They froze," Milligan said.
 "They immediately shut down."